Gornak40/algolymp/README.md

 ### About

 Filter and print Ejudge runs ids.
+It may download source code for filtered run.

 ### Flags
 - `-i` - contest id (required)
 - `-f` - filter expression (default: empty)
 - `-c` - last runs count (default: 20)
+- `-d` - destination for download directory (if absent - no download will be processed)

 ### Config
 - `ejudge.url`